The following Tax practice note provides comprehensive and up to date legal information covering:

 While the rest of the Practice Notes in this subtopic assume that the individual investor subscribes for shares directly in an EIS-qualifying company, it is also possible for investors to qualify for EIS relief by subscribing via an EIS fund (provided all the conditions for EIS relief are otherwise met).

 Many EIS fund structures rely on the specific rule explained below permitting EIS shares to be held by a nominee or bare trustee on behalf of the individual investors.
 Funds invested by several investors are pooled and a nominee subscribes for shares in a range of EIS-qualifying companies selected by the fund manager.
-The fund manager effectively retains control over the investment portfolio for the period of the fund's life and is typically given the power
+The fund manager effectively retains control over the investment portfolio for the period of the fund's life and

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.